-Friday: Ballet class (3 kids in Eldest Miss’ class, 20 in Middle Miss’) followed by a park meet-up (oh, sheesh, millions of kids, they blur into one feral pack) followed by a playdate.
+Friday: Ballet class (6 kids in our eldest daughter’s class, 20 in middle daughter’s) followed by a park meet-up (oh, sheesh, millions of kids, they blur into one feral pack) followed by a playdate.

 Saturday: Daddy-daughter date day (aka he buys them Kinder Eggs, takes them swimming and thinks he’s won at life, which he has, really.)

-Sunday: Church in the morning (Middle and Eldest Miss go to kids’ groups of about 10 children) followed by visiting extended family and possibly a walk in the woods with friends.
+Sunday: Church in the morning (all three kids go to children’s groups of about 10 children) followed by visiting extended family and possibly a walk in the woods with friends.

-So that’s how we roll!
-In that schedule I haven’t included here the extra social activities for us parents but because we are very blessed to have a large local home educating community of awesome people, within that schedule there are several sites of mutual fulfilment (aka kids are happy, parents are happy, wins all round).
+In that schedule I haven’t included any extra social activities for us parents but because we are very blessed to have a large local home educating community of awesome people, within that schedule there are several sites of mutual fulfilment (aka kids are happy, parents are happy, wins all round).
 Our local homeschool parents also get together regular for child-free evenings which is lovely.

 If you are thinking about homeschooling for your family, I thoroughly recommend this book by John Holt.
 It is an excellent read about how children develop and learn, and you will probably be surprised at how different the ideal learning environment is from a typical school:

 I’d love to help you by answering any questions or queries you may have about homeschooling or the pros and cons of homeschooling, so please feel free to ask away in the comments!
 For more homeschooling posts including home education uk law, unschooling and our preferred homeschool resources, see our UK homeschool blog posts.